mate-academy/react_todo-app-add-and-delete/README.md

 - Implement a solution following the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline).
 - Use the [React TypeScript cheat sheet](https://mate-academy.github.io/fe-program/js/extra/react-typescript).
-- Open one more terminal and run tests with `npm test` to ensure your solution is correct.
 - Replace `<your_account>` with your Github username in the [DEMO LINK](https://<your_account>.github.io/react_todo-app-add-and-delete/) and add it to the PR description.

 ## IF you want to implement smooth animations